sindresorhus/got/documentation/6-timeout.md

 It is a good practice to set a timeout to prevent hanging requests.\
 By default, there is no timeout set.

+Keep in mind the [retry configuration](7-retry.md), which also takes effect in case of a timeout.

 **All numbers refer to milliseconds.**

 ```js